openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_introduction.md

 or `Torchvision models <https://pytorch.org/hub/>`__.

-If your selected model is in one of the :doc:`OpenVINO™ supported model formats <Supported_Model_Formats>`, you can use it directly, without the need to save as the OpenVINO IR.
-(`openvino.Model <api/ie_python_api/_autosummary/openvino.Model.html>`__ -
+If your selected model is in one of the :doc:`OpenVINO™ supported model formats <Supported_Model_Formats>`, you can use it directly, without the need to save as OpenVINO IR (`openvino.Model <api/ie_python_api/_autosummary/openvino.Model.html>`__ - `ov.Model <api/ie_python_api/_autosummary/openvino.Model.html>`__).
-`ov.Model <api/ie_python_api/_autosummary/openvino.runtime.Model.html>`__).
-For this purpose, you can use ``openvino.Core.read_model`` and ``openvino.Core.compile_model`` methods, so that conversion is performed automatically before inference, for maximum convenience (note that working with PyTorch differs slightly, the Python API being the only option, while TensorFlow may present additional considerations :doc:`TensorFlow Frontend Capabilities and Limitations <openvino_docs_MO_DG_TensorFlow_Frontend>`).
+For this purpose, you can use ``openvino.Core.read_model`` and ``openvino.Core.compile_model`` methods, so that conversion is performed automatically before inference, for maximum convenience.
+Note that for PyTorch models, Python API is the only conversion option.
+TensorFlow may present additional considerations :doc:`TensorFlow Frontend Capabilities and Limitations <openvino_docs_MO_DG_TensorFlow_Frontend>`.

-For better performance and more optimization options, OpenVINO offers a conversion API with two possible approaches: the Python API functions (``openvino.convert_model`` and ``openvino.save_model``) and the ``ovc`` command line tool, which are described in detail in this article.
+For better performance and more optimization options, OpenVINO also offers a conversion API with two possible approaches: the Python API functions (``openvino.convert_model`` and ``openvino.save_model``) and the ``ovc`` command line tool, which are described in detail in this article.